dyng/ctrlsf.vim/README.md

 - Search and display result in a user-friendly view with adjustable context.

-- Edit mode which is incredible useful when you are doing refactoring.
+- Edit mode which is incredible useful when you are doing project-wide refactoring.
 (Inspired by [vim-ags][6])

 - Preview mode for fast exploring.

-- View location results in a quickfix window.
+- View results in a quickfix window if you feel more familiar with quickfix window.

 - Various options for customized search, view and edit.